-Mental health issues are something many of us will deal with at some point in our lives, with Mental Health America stating that 1 in 5 adults will experience mental illness during their lifetime.
-This is why May’s Mental Health Awareness Month is so important in shining a spotlight on the mental health issues that can arise for any of us.
+Mental health issues are something many of us will deal with at some point in our lives, with the CDC stating that 1 in 5 adults will experience mental illness in a given year.
+This is why Mental Health Awareness Month each May is so important in shining a spotlight on the mental health issues that can arise for any of us.

 What are Mental Health Disorders?